Message IconCustomer SupportUser IconContact SalesLock IconLogin

 Today’s Service Metadata Publishers (SMPs) mainly tell you where to send documents.

-In a CTC-driven world, they may also need to tell you who is allowed to send them.
+In a CTC-driven world, they may also need to tell you who are the end users exchanging data and who are their respective Service Providers that report on their behalf.

 That means adding: